Mr-Destructive/steampipe-plugin-cohereai/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-Generate completions for a given text prompt in your OpenAI account:
+Get generations for a given text prompt in your CohereAI account:

 ```sql
 select